ray4go/go-ray/README.md

 ### Task and Actor Registration

-Use `ray.Init(taskRegister, actorRegister, driver)` to register Ray tasks, actors, and the driver:
+Use `ray.Init(taskRegister, actorRegister, driver, ...rayOptions)` to register Ray tasks, actors, and the driver and init the Ray environment:

 - All exported methods on the `taskRegister` are registered as Ray tasks.
 - Exported methods on the `actorRegister` are used to create actors; each method serves as the actor’s constructor.
 - The driver function must have signature `func() int`.
 It is called when the ray application starts and should return an integer as exit code.
+- `rayOptions` are used to provide the [`ray.init()`](https://docs.ray.io/en/latest/ray-core/api/doc/ray.init.html#ray.init) options.
+In most cases, it's enough to pass no options.

 `ray.Init()` should be called in the main package's `init()` function.
 All other GoRay APIs must be called within the driver function and its spawned remote actors/tasks.